pikvm/pikvm/docs/tailscale.md

 -----
 ## Troubleshooting

-If something not work, the usual advice is to completely remove the Tailscale from PiKVM and perform a clean installation.
+If something not work, the usual advice is to completely remove the Tailscale from PiKVM and perform a clean installation:

-To remove Tailscale follow this:

 ```
 [root@pikvm ~]# rw